 • Less emphasis on merge risk scoring and fix commits on-branch

-• Private-repo free tier is more limited than MergeGuard's guest + linked free
+• Private-repo trial is more limited than MergeGuard’s free signup with 14-day Pro included

 • Primarily GitHub-centric for most teams